Waterfall Project Management Methodology: Principles and Practices

 Implementation (Coding)

-This is the execution phase, where developers translate the design documents into functional code.
-The implementation phase marks the project’s tangible progress.
+This is the execution phase, where developers translate the approved design into functional code.
+The implementation phase marks tangible progress for the project.
 However, its success relies heavily on the clarity and accuracy of the design phase.

 Key Activities:

-- Conduct peer reviews to ensure code quality.
+- Peer Reviews: Conduct peer reviews to ensure code quality.

 Deliverables: